huyratio5998/ratio-shop/README.md

 ===========

 Design to solve basic commerce website.
-(Not a complete fnished project yet, but the core feature working well)
+(The core feature working well.
+Goals for practicing purpose)

 ### Technology used ###